Free Typing Practice

 Start teaching how to type or enter numbers by showing that the 5 key has a bump on it where your tall finger is to hover.
 If you keep your right hand tall finger over the 5 key, the index, tall, and ring fingers can reach all nine numbers and the tall finger or ring finger can reach the 0 key.

-Depending where your device shows the zero key, usually the tall and ring fingers can reach it from the 5 key.
+Depending where your device shows the zero key, usually the tall, index, or ring fingers can reach it from the 5 key.

 Ok.
-I never thought that I'd say this, but maybe those who use touchscreens won't need to learn "how to type" the way that I had to learn it.
+I never thought that I'd say this, but maybe those who use touchscreens will not need to learn "how to type" the way that I had to learn it.

 So.
 What about Swyping versus typing?
 Hmm....